Society ＞ Together with Patients and Healthcare Professionals Stable Supply

 In Asia, we have manufacturing/sales bases in China, South Korea, Taiwan, and Indonesia, and we provide products that meet the quality standards and market needs in each country.

-In Asian markets, especially the Chinese and ASEAN pharmaceutical markets, growth is expected, and to meet this growing demand, we increased production capacity at Tianjin Tanabe Seiyaku (produces oral agents for domestic use) and Mitsubishi Tanabe Pharma Indonesia (produces of oral agents for domestic and ASEAN countries) and built a new building to manufacture drug preparations in 2015 with the aim of accommodating new versions of GMP (China) and PIC/S GMP (Indonesia).*
+In Asian markets, especially the Chinese and ASEAN pharmaceutical markets, growth is expected, and to meet this growing demand, we increased production capacity at Tianjin Tanabe Seiyaku (produces oral agents for domestic use) and Mitsubishi Tanabe Pharma Indonesia (produces oral agents for domestic and ASEAN countries), and in 2015, built a new building to manufacture drug preparations with the aim of accommodating new versions of GMP (China) and PIC/S GMP (Indonesia).*

-Mitsubishi Tanabe Pharma Korea, a local subsidiary in South Korea, manufactures high quality injections and other pharmaceuticals as a PIC/S GMP level manufacturing facility, and supplies South Korea, as well as Europe, Japan and China.
+Mitsubishi Tanabe Pharma Korea, a local subsidiary in South Korea, manufactures high quality injections and other pharmaceuticals as a PIC/S GMP level manufacturing facility, and supplies South Korea, as well as Europe, Japan, China, and parts of Mongolia.
 In addition, Taiwan Tanabe Seiyaku, a local subsidiary in Taiwan, has cleared PIC/S GMP certification and manufactures high-quality oral and external preparations.
 Among these, sugar-coated tablets are also exported to Japan.

 In the future, we will continue to expand business in Asia, a growth market.
 By providing a stable supply of high-quality products, we will contribute to people around the world who want to live a healthy and prosperous life and fulfill our corporate social responsibility.